sahanaashwin08/project--2/README.md

-1. HTML (HyperText Markup Language):
+1.HTML (HyperText Markup Language):
    # Definition:
-HTML is the standard markup language used to create and structure the content of web pages.
-It uses tags to organize elements such as headings, paragraphs, images, links, and forms so that web browsers can display them properly.
+        HTML is the basic language used to create web pages.
+It gives structure to the webpage by adding text, images, buttons, and forms.

-__Explanation__:

-*HTML acts as the skeleton of a webpage*.
-*It defines what appears on the page, such as text fields, buttons and images*.
-*Uses tags like <h1> , <p> , <form>  and <input> to structure content*.
-*It is not a programming language but a markup language*.
+👉 Simple: HTML = Structure of the website.

-2. CSS (Cascading Style Sheets)
+2.CSS (Cascading Style Sheets):
     # Definition:
-CSS is a style sheet language used to control the appearance and layout of web pages, including colors, fonts, spacing, alignment, and responsiveness.
+	      CSS is used to make the webpage look attractive by adding colors, designs, fonts, and layout.

-__Explanation__:

-*CSS acts as the design layer of a webpage*.
-*It makes websites visually attractive*.
-*Allows developers to apply styles to multiple pages at once*.
-*Supports animations and responsive design for mobile and desktop screens*.

-3. JavaScript
+👉 Simple: CSS = Style and design of the website.

+3.JavaScript:
    # Definition:
-JavaScript is a high-level programming language used to add interactivity and dynamic behavior to web pages.
+       JavaScript is a programming language that makes the webpage interactive and responsive to user actions.

-__Explanation__:

-*JavaScript makes webpages interactive*.
-*It can validate form inputs, create pop-up messages, update content without reloading the page, and handle user actions*.
-*Works together with HTML and CSS to create modern websites*.

-**EXAMPLE**:
+👉 Simple: JavaScript = Makes the website work and respond.
+**EXAMPLE:**
 <!DOCTYPE html>
 <html>
 <head>